DSU Research Day

 • Poster Presentations

-Undergraduate and Graduate students must submit their posters and abstracts by the registration deadline.
+Undergraduate, Graduate, and Honors students must submit both their poster and abstract by the registration deadline.

 • Oral Presentations

-Graduate, Honors, and Undergraduate students must submit abstracts at the time of registration.
+Undergraduate, Graduate, and Honors students must submit their abstract at the time of registration to be considered for an oral presentation slot.

 Abstract Guidelines